The Price of Privacy in Untrusted Recommendation Engines: Preliminaries

-We consider the {\it local model of differential privacy}, where privacy is ensured at the user-database boundary before the data is stored in the system.
-This paradigm is known in statistics as the `Randomized Response' technique~\cite{Warner} (where it is used for collecting statistics for sensitive questions).
-For each user $u$, let $X$ be its private data--in the recommendation context, the rated-item labels and corresponding ratings--and let $Y$ be the data that the user makes publicly available to the untrusted engine.
-Then local-DP requires that the above condition holds, where any two private data (ratings vectors in our case) $x$ and $x'$ are deemed neighboring.
-It is thus the natural notion of privacy in the case of untrusted databases, as the data is privatized \emph{at the user-end before storage in the database}; to emphasize this, we alternately refer to it as \emph{User-end Differential Privacy}.
+In settings where the database curator is untrusted, an appropriate notion of privacy is \emph{local differential privacy} (or local-DP).
+For each user $u$, let $X_u$ be its private data -- in the recommendation context, the rated-item labels and corresponding ratings -- and let $Y_u$ be the data that the user makes publicly available to the untrusted curator.
+Local-DP requires that $Y_u$ is $\epsilon$ differentially private w.r.t. $X_u$.
+This paradigm is similar to the Randomized Response technique in statistics~\cite{Warner}.
+It is the natural notion of privacy in the case of untrusted databases, as the data is privatized \emph{at the user-end before storage in the database}; to emphasize this, we alternately refer to it as \emph{User-end Differential Privacy}.

 We conclude this section with a mechanism for releasing a single bit under $\epsilon$-differential privacy.
-The proof of differential privacy for this mechanism is easy to check using equation~(\ref{eq:DP}). \begin{proposition} \textbf{($\epsilon$-DP bit release):} Given a single bit $S^0$, let output bit $S$ be equal to $S^0$ with probability $\frac{e^{\epsilon}}{1+e^{\epsilon}}$, else equal to $\overline{S}^0=1-S^0$.
-Then the map $S^0\to S$ is (locally) $\epsilon$-differentially private. \end{proposition}
+Differential privacy for this mechanism is easy to verify using equation~\ref{eq:DP}. \begin{proposition} \textbf{($\epsilon$-DP bit release):} Given bit $S^0\in\{0,1\}$, set output $S$ to be equal to $S^0$ with probability $\frac{e^{\epsilon}}{1+e^{\epsilon}}$, else equal to $\overline{S}^0=1-S^0$.
+Then $S$ is $\epsilon$-differentially private w.r.t. $S^0$. \end{proposition}